-- More robust capacity should be created at Southeast Tech to ensure that graduates of the school can serve as effective advocates for technical education in the Sioux Falls area and beyond.
-While a Southeast Tech Alumni Association is referenced on the school's website and a Facebook link to the Association is provided, no posts have been made to the page since January 2013 and the link to the Association page on the Southeast Tech site is not functioning. - It would benefit Southeast Tech to reinvigorate its Alumni Association, potentially through the hiring of a full-time alumni coordinator.
+• More robust capacity should be created at Southeast Tech to ensure that graduates of the Institute can serve as effective advocates for technical education in the Sioux Falls area and beyond.
+While a Southeast Tech Alumni Association is referenced on the Institute's website and a Facebook link to the Association is provided, no posts have been made to the page since January 2013 and the link to the Association page on the Southeast Tech site is not functioning.

+- It would benefit Southeast Tech to reinvigorate its Alumni Association, potentially through the hiring of a full-time alumni coordinator.
 Incentives for alumni participation could include local shopping discounts, lower-cost access to continuing education classes or tuition for children and spouses, full access to Institute libraries and online resources, and others.
 At the very least, some type of Alumni Board could be created and leveraged to complement the annual Outstanding Alumni Award program.

-- Additional opportunities to engage Southeast Tech alumni could include an alumni newsletter, dedicated web page or portal on the Southeast Tech website, and special events and social get-togethers. - Alumni could also be strongly leveraged in the capital campaign proposed in Goal 4 of this Vision Plan.
+Consideration could also be given to rebranding the Association and more effectively utilizing alumni to provide testimonials for Southeast Tech. - Additional opportunities to engage Southeast Tech alumni could include an alumni newsletter, dedicated web page or portal on the Southeast Tech website, and special events and social gettogethers.
+Institute faculty and staff could also serve as important resources to identify key alumni to connect with to support the Southeast Tech. - Alumni should be strongly leveraged by the Southeast Tech Foundation in the capital campaign proposed in Goal 4 of this Vision Plan in addition to engagement in student attraction and retention, program and partnership development, and multiple other strategic areas.